 The author researched many environmentally friendly methods employed today & broke down all the processes they go through.
 Comparing green with not green.
 He points out that green isn't as green as we are lead to believe.
-How there is a lot of "green washing" by companies promoting their products as environmentally friendly because of one good thing; highlighting that one good thing & taking the focus off of all the bad.
+How there is a lot of green washing by companies promoting their products as environmentally friendly because of one good thing; highlighting that one good thing & taking the focus off of all the bad.

 He shows both sides of the coin & that is not too common.
-When we read our environmentally friendly books & other media, they only preach about all the good certain decisions make or how great a company is.
+When I read my environmentally friendly books & other media, they only preach about all the good certain decisions make or how great a company is.
 Or on the other end, the non organic or non environmentally aware companies will promote how what they do is perfectly fine & us "hippies" are a bunch of nuts over exaggerating.
 Finally someone has come out with a book that is straight forward on these issues.

 A lot of his book is about something called Good Guide.
-A awesome idea that we hope becomes very big!
+A awesome idea that I hope becomes very big!
 This allows consumers to scan the bar-code on items & Good Guide will break down the "green-ness" or not of the item.
 It is a little more involved than that, but that should give you the idea.

 I absolutely feel that this is a great book to either listen to like I did or to read.
 It is full of useful information & enlightening!